 Developmental Monitoring and Screening

-The diagnosis of autism often begins with careful monitoring of developmental milestones.
+The diagnosis often begins with careful tracking of developmental milestones.
 Parents and caregivers may notice differences in social engagement, communication, or behavior.
-Pediatricians typically conduct developmental screenings during regular check-ups, using standardized tools to identify potential autistic traits.
-Early detection is key to providing timely support and resources.
+During regular check-ups, pediatricians use standardized tools to screen for these differences.

 Comprehensive Evaluation Techniques